 - And what if I’m still not convinced?

-It’s a great way to improve the loading times of your website, especially when loading elements like your company’s logo or other media loaded on your page.
-However, it is not so good when using various tracking tools, like the one used at LiveChat.
+While this is a great way to improve website loading times, especially when loading elements like your company’s logo or other media loaded on your page, it is not so good when using various tools that provide real-time content, like LiveChat.

 Is LiveChat slowing the overall performance of my website?